-Tracks ideally must be a minimum of 4 metres

-wide and at least 250m long when walking the shortest route.
+Tracks ideally must be a minimum of 4 metres wide and at least 250m long when walking the shortest route.
 [Guidance to organisers: should aim for a lap time of minimum 35 seconds].

-Tracks should be closed on the Friday before the meeting.
-Practice to be allowed to the people who pre-book (and pay) for the events by the Friday before the national.
+The Track to be closed on the Friday before the meeting.
+Practice to be allowed to the people who prebook (and pay) for the event by the Friday before the national meeting.
 People who NO NOT pre-book will not be allowed to enter the practice day.
+Online booking will close and 10pm on the Friday night.